ksu-cs-textbooks/cis301/content/2-chapter/2_2-logikaTruth.md

 F: [T T T]
 ```

-If you typed everything correctly, you should see a popup in Sireum logika that says: "Logika Verified" with a purple checkmark:
+If you typed everything correctly and run a Logika check (`Ctrl-Shift-W` in Windows and `Command-Shift-W` on Mac), you should see a popup in Sireum logika that says: "Logika Verified" (yours will not have the purple checkmark, but will have the same text)

  ![truth table verified](/images/ttVerified.png)

 If you instead see red error markings, hover over them and read the explanations -- it means there are errors in your truth table.

-If you see no errors and no purple check, you will need to manually run Logika.
-Right-click in the text area that contains your truth table, and select "Logika Check (All in File)".